hanatos/vkdt/readme.md

 ## running

-the binaries are currently wired to run from the `bin/` directory:
+the binaries are put into the `bin/` directory. if you want to run `vkdt` from anywhere, create a symlink such as `/usr/local/bin/vkdt -> ~/vc/vkdt/bin/vkdt`.
 ```
   cd bin/
   ./vkdt -d all /path/to/your/rawfile.raw
 ```
-raw files will be assigned the `bin/default-darkroom.cfg` processing graph. if you run the command line interface 'vkdt-cli', it will replace all 'display' nodes by 'export' nodes. there are also a few example config files in `bin/examples/`. note that you have to edit the filename in the example cfg to point to a file that actually exists on your system.
+raw files will be assigned the `bin/default-darkroom.i-raw` processing graph. if you run the command line interface `vkdt-cli`, it will replace all `display` nodes by `export` nodes. there are also a few example config files in `bin/examples/`. note that you have to edit the filename in the example cfg to point to a file that actually exists on your system.